eclipsesource/theia-cloud-lab/README.md

 ### React-Query and React-Query Dev Tools

 React-Query is a library that helps us manage our data fetching and caching.
 To get started, head over to this link: https://tanstack.com/query/v4/docs/overview

+### Next.js Telemetry

+Run this command in root folder of the project to opt-out of Next.js telemetry: `npx next telemetry disable`